In soccer, shooting is an essential part of the game. You’ll want to practice shooting whether you’re a defender, midfielder, or attacker.

 That means creating some space between your feet and the ball.

 That’s our advice for you to practice shooting without a soccer goal.
 And you can practice those 4 drills alone.
-If you keep practicing, you’ll be scoring plenty of goals from those situations in no time.
+If you keep practicing, you’ll score plenty of goals from those situations in no time.